 Disposing of PVC in landfills can result in dioxin poisoning of landfills and groundwater.

-Although PVC is complicated to recycle, you should still check with your local curbside recycling collection office or recycling drop-off center to confirm.
+Although PVC is complicated to recycle, you should check with your local curbside recycling collection office or recycling drop-off center to confirm.

-Rarely PVC can be recycled into lower-quality products, such as binders, cables, carpet backing, park benches, pipes, speed bumps, and traffic cones.
+Rarely can PVC be recycled into lower-quality products, such as binders, cables, carpet backing, park benches, pipes, speed bumps, and traffic cones.

 Symbol #4: LDPE (Sometimes Recyclable)